vikas-0/GeekyHub/content/post/elasticsearch-opensearch-indexing-performance-rails-jobs/index.md

 - `JobTest1Job` - Using SolidQueue with synchronous HTTP calls
 - `JobTest2Job` - Using AsyncJob with asynchronous HTTP calls

 Both jobs perform the same task: indexing documents in OpenSearch.
-To simulate real-world conditions with network latency, I added a 3-second artificial delay to each OpenSearch request, results were drastically different.
-But the results here are without any simulated delay.
+To simulate real-world conditions with network latency, I added a three-second artificial delay to each OpenSearch request, and the results were drastically different.
+However, the results shown here do not include any simulated delay.

 The full code and detailed results are available in my [GitHub repository](https://github.com/vikas-0/jobtest).